khali70/nodejs-backend/routes/Readme.md

 ### post <!-- omit in toc -->

-> veirfyUser is logged in
+> verifyUser is logged in

 - 403 => forbidden

 ### delete <!-- omit in toc -->

-> - veirfyUser is loggedin
+> - verifyUser is loggedin
 > - verifyAdmin

 - findByIdAndRemove(dishId)